ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 -   Relevant (reasonable, realistic and resourced, results-based).
 -   Time bound (time-based, time limited, time/cost limited, timely, time-sensitive).

-If you have set up a repository for your code, we will ask you to open at least 2 `good first issues` issues that describe the goals you would like to achieve in this hackathon.
+If you have set up a repository for your code, we will ask you to open at least 2 `good first issues` issues that describe the goals you would like to achieve in this brainhack.

 Some examples:
 -   implement a new feature for a package